Steve for Supervisor

 Legislatively, I worked tirelessly with Honey Brook Township representatives in 2017 & 2018 to secure a sustainable funding model for Elverson-Honey Brook EMS.
 I am also an active member of the Chester County Fraternal Order of Police, a FOP legislative committeeperson and a graduate of Rosemont College and Penn State University.
 Utilizing this experience, my commitment means preserving our traditions, community-based solutions and keeping Honey Brook Amazing.

 My wife and I have two children and their participation in community events have inspired us to help coach Little League baseball and softball at Umble Park, volunteer at youth football games and cheer at youth field hockey games.
-Our son is currently a senior at TVHS, works at a local dairy farm and will be attending Penn State this fall, and our daughter is a student at TVMS.
+Our son is preparing for his freshman year at Penn State this fall, and our daughter is a student at TVMS.
 We are also active in religious education at our local church and the girls are enthusiastically involved in their local Girl Scout Troop.
 As my family matures, I want to ensure the same great experiences for current and future friends and families right here in Honey Brook Township.

 As a member of Honey Brook Township's Land Preservation Committee, I am committed to preserving our community and the way of life so many of our friends and neighbors have embraced.